enspirit/finitio.js/README.md

 ## ADTs with Internal Information Contracts

-Abstract Data Types can be defined and dressed using Qjs, provided you register them at parsing time for name resolution purposes.
+Abstract Data Types can be defined and dressed using Finitio.js, provided you register them at parsing time for name resolution purposes.
 Let take the usual `Color` example.
 (We "qualify" type names below only to avoid confusion, in practice, one would probably use `Color` everywhere.)

-In Q,
+In Finitio,

 ```
-QByte  = .Number // should be defined more accurately, of course
+Byte  = .Number // should be defined more accurately, of course
-QColor = .JsColor <rgb> { r: QByte, g: QByte, b: QByte }
+Color = .JsColor <rgb> { r: Byte, g: Byte, b: Byte }
 ```

 In Javascript,